Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_0_Installation/README.md

-## 5. Compilers for R source packages
+## 6. Compilers for R source packages

+Not now.
+We'll do #6 as needed.